 In some cases, the parent chooses to voluntarily terminate their rights.
 Any child support usually (but not always) ends.
-In some cases, it is necessary to seek a court order, particularly in cases involving abuse or neglect, and an adoption lawyer can help you through that process.
+In some cases, it is necessary to seek a court order, particularly in cases involving abuse or neglect, and an adoption attorney can help you through that process.

 In most stepparent adoptions, only one parent is required to terminate parental rights.
 However, there may be emotional issues or hostility that makes voluntary termination less difficult to attain.
 In this situation, our adoption lawyers can help resolve the legal issues surrounding stepparent adoptions.

 When a grandparent adopts a child, both parents may voluntarily terminate their parental rights or may lose their parental rights by a court-ordered termination.
 Because the issues surrounding grandparent adoption can be complex, it is important to have a St. Louis family lawyer who understands adoptions laws whom you can trust to help you handle the adoption.